FAQ

 Can you print barcodes and SKUs on private-label bags?+

 Yes.
 UPC-A, EAN-13, GS1 DataBar, and ITF-14 carton barcodes, plus your internal SKU.
 We verify barcodes scan correctly before mass production by running a test print through a calibrated scanner.
-Barcode rejection at retail (Walmart, Target, Chewy) is one of the most common private-label failures — we won't ship bags that fail this check.
+Barcode rejection at retail (Walmart, Target, Chewy) is one of the most common private-label failures.
+We won't ship bags that fail this check.

 Do you support QR codes on packaging?+